July-ru/July-ru/README.md

 ## Hi there 👋

-Sou Juliany, atualmente sou Estudante de Análise e Desenvolvimento de Sistemas (ADS) - IFAM
+Olá, me chamo Juliany.
+Atualmente estou cursando Análise e Desenvolvimento de Sistemas (ADS) - IFAM.

 <!--
 **July-ru/July-ru** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.